 ActiveCampaign vs ConvertKit: UX and Customer Support

-Before you spend money on either tool, I want to cover my overall experience with both, including customer service/support.
+Before you spend money on either tool, I want to cover my overall customer experience with both, including customer service/support.

 Keeping with the theme so far, ConvertKit is infinitely easier to use and will result in fewer white hairs over the course of building your business.

 Everything from the drag-and-drop builder to the simplicity of the dashboard is designed for non-techy users (like me).

 Pretty much everything you can do with the tool is right there in the header.